c-marsh/kunst-huset/README.md

 </summary>

 ## Backend
-This Project used Django, with Python, JavaScript, CSS and HTML as lanaguages to build the site.
+This Project used Django, with Python, JavaScript, CSS and HTML as languages to build the site.
 A number of python libraries were used which can be seen in the requirements.txt file along with Bootstrap and Jquery.

 The project was built in Gitpod as an IDE, used Github for git control, and has been deployed to Heroku with static and media files served by Amazon AWS.